dhmunro/dudley/docs/syntax.rst

 Each dimension in the shape may be either an integer value or a parameter name.
 (The parameter name may optionally have `+` or `-` suffixes as will be descibed below.)

+A **filter** begins with either `->` or `<-`, followed by a name (e.g.- `gzip`) and an optional comma delimited argument list in parentheses `(arg1, ..., argN)`, where each argument is either a number (int or float) or a quoted string.
+Filters indicate compressed data (`->`) or references to other items (`<-`).

+Any filter prevents a layout from describing more than one binary file or stream.
+Lossless compression doesn't work very well for most binary data (since low order bits of floats are already random), while references can and should be avoided when you are designing the layout of stored data.
+Although you should avoid them, filters will be described in detail elsewhere.

 An **address** is either an absolute byte address in the binary stream, or an alignment to specify that a few undefined padding bytes will be added to